ClickCease

 • Obtaining a permanent criminal record

-If you have been or you may be charged with a domestic violence offense, such as assault, contact EmdenLaw to schedule a confidential consultation so that we can evaluate your legal rights and ensure the potential for long-time consequences is minimized.
+If you have been or you may be charged with a domestic violence offense, such as assault, contact EmdenLaw to schedule a confidential consultation so that we can evaluate your legal rights and ensure the potential for long-term consequences is minimized.
 We have worked with executives, established business owners, and others facing domestic abuse charges.
-Being charged with and convicted of a crime will have an enormous emotional, reputational, and financial consequences for you.
+Being charged with and convicted of a crime will have enormous emotional, reputational, and financial consequences for you.
 We help to preserve your financial and reputational positions and those of your partners, who may be affected by the outcome of your criminal case.

 EmdenLaw has successfully handled the defense of the following charges: